 The Björn Kurtén Club was founded originally by Mikael Fortelius on 1997.
 The original intention and activities back then were very similar to the present form and functions of the Club.
 In the beginning members included mainly PhD-students and focus was on free discussions and dialogue.
 The main goal was to promote the togetherness among palaeontologists and to discuss various matters related to palaeontology.
 Special lectures by visiting scientist were part of the program from the beginning.
-Among visitors who have given a presentation in the Björn Kurtén Club are Sir Nicholas Shackleton, Adrian Lister, Friedrich Steininger and Christine Janis.
+Among visitors who have given a presentation in the Björn Kurtén Club are Sir Nicholas Shackleton, Adrian Lister, Friedrich Steininger, Christine Janis and Meave Leakey.

 The Club activities were on the low side in the beginning of the new millenium.
 The kick-start for the new active club was during the autumn of 2002, when Pirkko Ukkonen and Jussi Eronen convened the active researchers and students to discuss about the current state of palaeontology.
 The group decided to reincarnate the Björn Kurtén Club and enlarge the activities to include everybody interested about palaeontology.
 This was also visible in the activities during 2002-2004.
 The activities were many and diverse, and special importance was put on making the club more accessible for young students.